pepingaspa/cyber_clicker/README.md

 <h2>Goal</h2>

 Project is a wave surviving game in a cyberpunk univers.
 Player is a cybord killing robots like roachs and worms.
 Starting with a sword, he can press F to acces a market and buy new weapons.
 Kiled enemies give coins and score.
 Player can switch weapon between 1 (sword) and 5 (shotgun).
 Once charged, a more powerfull weapon can be used by pressing A. A dash is available with SHIFT.
+The mouse weel allows to zoom in and out

 --------------------